Builder.ai: Collapse and bankruptcy

-In May 2025, Bloomberg News accused Builder.ai and another Indian company VerSe of using round-tripping, a practice in which company sells then buys back an asset for the same price, to inflate revenue data between 2021 and 2024.
+In May 2025, Bloomberg News accused Builder.ai and another Indian company VerSe of using round-tripping—a practice by which a company sells then buys back an asset for the same price—to inflate revenue data between 2021 and 2024.
 VerSe has denied such claims, while Builder.ai declined to comment.
 Another report alleged the company sometimes inflated sales figures by more than 20%.
+In mid-2024, the company decreased its revenue prediction for the latter half of 2024 by 25%.
 In 2025, the company hired auditors to verify post-2023 financials.
-In mid-2024, the company decreased its revenue prediction for latter half of 2024 by 25%.

 On 27 February 2025, it was announced that Sachin Dev Duggal had resigned as CEO, while keeping his board position and the title “chief wizard”.
 Manpreet Ratia was appointed as the CEO.
 The company then reduced its board from nine seats to five and requested that Duggal give up four of the five seats he previously held.
 On 20 May, Ratia told his employees in an internal call that funds had run dry and the company would enter bankruptcy proceedings.

 In May 2025, Builder.ai announced insolvency proceedings after creditors seized $50 million borrowed in October 2024.
 In response to the company's high debt and low cash balances, some shareholders provided $75 million to the company, with Duggal seeking a deal with investors to buy back the company.
-By June, the company had laid off 80% of its workforce, or around 1000 people.
+By June, the company had laid off 80% of its workforce, or around 1,000 people.